AlexGavalas/trip-it/README.md

 -   Node.js `20.13.0` and npm `10.5.2` at the time of writing.
 Any Node.js 20.x should work as well.

+Then run

-Then run `npm install` to install the dependencies.
+1. `npm install` to install the dependencies.
+2. `npm run db:migrate:local` to setup the local `dev` database.
+3. `npm run db:seed:local` to seed the local `dev` database.

 ### Environment variables